 On 29 February, a Norwegian led research team opened a tomb in Normandy containing two dukes, descendants of the Viking chieftain Rollo.
 If the Old Norse Kings’ Sagas are accurate, Rollo is identical to Ganger-Hrolf from Møre in Western Norway, and the British Royal Family originates from a Norwegian Viking.

-Rollo (ca. 860-932 AD) is known as the founder and first ruler of the Viking principality which soon became known as Normandy, Count of Rouen and third great-grandfather to William the Conqueror, forefather to the British royals.
+Rollo (ca. 860-932 AD) is known as the founder and first ruler of the Viking principality that soon became known as Normandy, Count of Rouen and third great-grandfather to William the Conqueror, forefather to the British royals.

 In January, French authorities and the Catholic Church of France granted the Norwegian application to open the tomb of Rollo’s grandson and great-grandson, Richard I “the Fearless” (933-996 AD) and his son Richard II “the Good” (963-1026 AD) inside the Abbey Church of the Holy Trinity in Fécamp, Normandy.